 Brief history of offshore processing

 Australia first introduced ‘offshore processing’ in Nauru and PNG in 2001, under arrangements referred to as the ‘Pacific Solution’.
 Despite formally remaining open for six years, the last asylum seeker left Manus Island in 2004 (after spending the previous 10 months as the only person detained there).
-Offshore processing was suspended when the Labor government came to power in late-2007 but resumed under Labor in August 2012 and was continued by successive Liberal-National Coalition governments.
+Offshore processing was suspended by the new Labor government in 2008 but resumed, also under Labor, in August 2012.
+It has continued by successive Labor and Liberal-National Coalition governments.
 These arrangements have been widely condemned internationally and domestically.